Our Journey to Parenting: The DragonCon Experience

-And, after all these years of going, this year, in 2008, was going to be very different.
-Because we were getting ready for our first Dragoncon with kids.
+After years of going to Dragoncon, this one in 2008, was going to be very different.
+Because we were getting ready for our first DragonCon with kids.
 We were focused on getting the boys ready and figuring out how we were going to afford the trip at all, with two new sons.
 We couldn’t even begin to imagine that just a few days after we’d come back, our lives would change again and I would get the other call that would “change our life.”
 It was the call that turned our world upside-down, the call that introduced us to the frustrating, but well-intentioned side of the system.
 This was a side that we had been spared by adopting children who were already available for adoption.
 It was the call that would steal my sleep for a year, due to late-night feedings then later followed by nights of endless worrying.
 But, it was one of the best calls ever because it brought me my Lizzie.

 A wise man once told me that things work out how they are supposed to.
 That was Brian.
 He is my Ricky to his Lucy Ricardo (yes, he calls me that).
 He is the eye of my storm.
 He is whatever other random analogy I can come up with.
 He is logical and I am ruled by emotion.
 So, when we were waiting to find and be found by the boys, he would tell me that he knew things would work out how they were meant to.
 I took great comfort in these words, even though it did not make me feel more patient.
 But, he was right, it did work out like it was supposed to and we became parents to William and Antwan.